 Drug-related crime in the form of gangland violence has become a serious problem in Dublin because of the ongoing feud between the Hutch and Kinahan criminal gangs, which are well known for robbery/burglary and drug dealing, respectively.
 The GNDOCB is of the opinion that all associated killings are drug related, as they all stem from disagreements and revenge in relation to the illegal drug enterprise (personal communication, GNDOCB, 2018).
-The response to gangland violence that the AGS has established is coordinated under Operation Hybrid and is reviewed on a weekly basis in order to maintain optimal impact.
+The response to gangland violence that the AGS has established is coordinated under Operation Hybrid and is reviewed on a weekly basis to maintain optimal impact.
 There are several other operations targeting OCGs in Ireland:

-- As part of the National Garda Anti-Drugs Operation that commenced on 1 July 2021, Operation Tara targets street-level dealing in cities, towns, and villages across Ireland.
-The main goal of Operation Tara is to protect communities from the 'scourge of illegal drugs' by disrupting, dismantling, and prosecuting drug trafficking networks at all levels - international, national, and local - in all aspects of drug-related activities. - Operation Jaywalk targets OCGs that are suspected of skimming, 'cashing out', and money laundering in ROI and NI.
-Two suspects were arrested in Co Meath.
-One is serving a sentence for gangland offences in ROI.
-The other was arrested in NI using a European Arrest Warrant.
-This trial was scheduled to go ahead in 2022 (An Garda Síochána 2022a) - Operation Stratus which targets organised crime in Co Louth started on 1 January 2018.
-Support is provided by Emergency Response Units and Armed Support Units, which form part of the Special Tactics and Operations Command (STOC) (An Garda Síochána 2018; An Garda Síochána 2019).
-Table T1.3.1.1 shows the charges, arrests and summons associated with Operation Stratus between 1 January 2018 and 13 March 2023 (Harris 2023).
+As part of the National Garda Anti-Drugs Operation that commenced on 1 July 2021, Operation Tara targets street-level dealing in cities, towns, and villages across Ireland.
+The main goal of Operation Tara is to protect communities from the 'scourge of illegal drugs' by disrupting, dismantling, and prosecuting drug trafficking networks at all levels - international, national, and local - in all aspects of drug-related activities.